mcd500/ta-ref/docs/building.md

 $ make build test-bin MACHINE=SIM TEST_DIR=test_gp
 ```

-By the above steps, we have successfully built the ta-ref.
+By the above steps, we have successfully built the TA-Ref.
 Below we are going to push it into qemu and test its working

 **Test the built test_hello, test_gp binaries in Qemu**